arvinf07/local-tingz-backend/README.md

 # local-tingz-backend

-The backend used LocalTingz to store and sen data to frontend.
+The backend used LocalTingz to store and send data to frontend.

 ## Installation